harismuneer/Ultimate-Social-Scrapers/README.md

 ### Payment via Crypto is also supported
 Instructions
 1. Using the [Binance](https://www.binance.com/en) network, you can pay USDT (189USDT for Ultimate and 119USDT for Pro) and the chain is Tron (TRC20)
-2. The wallet is: TD7VYFJKzq3Lz6Hr19ftfqvwrRsFTmHPwT
+2. The wallet is: TL3zjuqf2KmgSVkQnGzVq5i2Fk6VF3iauQ
 3. [Sample Screenshot](https://user-images.githubusercontent.com/30947706/138526456-0f82754f-2d4a-48f2-9898-f09721143913.png)

-If you face any issue in doing payment then feel free to get in touch with me at <b>haris.muneer5@gmail.com</b> Thank you for your support!
+If you face any issues in doing payment then feel free to contact me at <b>haris.muneer5@gmail.com</b> Thank you for your support!

 ## Important Notes 📑
 Please read these points before purchasing the tool: